 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Earlham, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Earlham, IA.
+- How to file a small claim filing in Earlham, IA.

 - What to expect during a small claim hearing in Earlham, IA.

-- How much going to small claims costs in Earlham, IA.
+- How much does going to small claims costs in Earlham, IA?

-How Do I File A Small Claims Lawsuit in Earlham, IA County?
+How Do I File Small Claims in Earlham, IA County?